How to write an Abstract for a Conference Paper

 - Does the abstract give a concise summary of the findings?

-- Does the abstract conform to the word limit of 300 to 500 words?
+- Does the abstract conform to the word limit of 300 words?

 - Does the abstract have between 5 and 10 keywords or phrases that closely reflect the content of the paper?